 If you’re coming up on a milestone birthday, you can save some money if you buy the policy before your birthday.

 Price of Trip

-Here is what happens when the vacation price drops to only $1,000.
+Here is what happens when the vacation price drops to only $1,000:

-The price of your trip has the largest impact on the cost of travel insurance.
-The more expensive the trip, the more expensive trip insurance will be.
+Overall, the Trip Cost has the most significant impact on the price of travel insurance.
+The more expensive the trip, the more expensive insurance will be.

 What If My Traveling Group has Multiple Residences?